 Balancing patient needs with fiscal responsibility makes healthcare an especially complex entity, requiring effective leadership at the helm.
 It demands leaders who possess focused determination to deliver strong ideas that drive operational results without sacrificing quality of care.

-Finish your MHA degree in as few as 14 months
+Finish your master's in healthcare administration online in as few as 14 months

-Franklin University’s Master of Healthcare Administration (MHA) degree program provides the essential knowledge required for you to undertake senior managerial and planning work in a variety of healthcare settings.
-You can move through our MHA program swiftly, realizing the real-world benefits of your degree in as few as 14 months, which is faster than many other programs.
-And, if you qualify, GMAT and GRE requirements may be waived, allowing you to begin your program of study immediately, without a long-preparation cycle.
-(Please see full program admission requirements for details.)
+Franklin University’s Master of Healthcare Administration degree program provides the essential knowledge required for you to undertake senior managerial and planning work in a variety of healthcare settings.
+You can move through our online MHA degree program swiftly, realizing the real-world benefits of your degree in as few as 14 months, which is faster than many other programs.

 Get credit for what you know – before you even take your first class